xiv3r/bypass-anti-tethering/README.md

 # Flush all rules in the filter table
 ip6tables -F

-# Flush all rules in the nat table
-ip6tables -t nat -F

 # Flush all rules in the mangle table
 ip6tables -t mangle -F

 # Setting TTL for incoming traffic on wlan0
-ip6tables -t mangle -A PREROUTING -i wlan0 -j TTL --ttl-set 64
+ip6tables -t mangle -A PREROUTING -i wlan0 -j HL --hl-set 64

 # Setting TTL for outgoing traffic on wlan0
-ip6tables -t mangle -A POSTROUTING -o wlan0 -j TTL --ttl-set 64
+ip6tables -t mangle -A POSTROUTING -o wlan0 -j HL --hl-set 64

 # Allow forwarding of packets from wlan0 to br-lan
 ip6tables -A FORWARD -i wlan0 -o br-lan -j ACCEPT

 # Allow forwarding of packets from br-lan to wlan0
 ip6tables -A FORWARD -i br-lan -o wlan0 -j ACCEPT

-# Enable NAT for outgoing traffic on eth0
-ip6tables -t nat -A POSTROUTING -o br-lan -j MASQUERADE

 # Ensure FORWARD chain policy is set to ACCEPT
 ip6tables -P FORWARD ACCEPT